HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/access/index.md

       ]
     }
     ```
-- `HCL-DX-PICKER-CLOSE` - Will be triggered when the Cancel button is clicked.
+- `HCL-DX-PICKER-CLOSE` - Triggered when the Cancel button is clicked.

-    This event will contain the following object
+    This event contain the following object:

     ```json
     {